-The term “self-care” has been adopted a lot lately since it’s become trendy to discuss the pleasant things you do for yourself in the name of being your own best nurturer.
-Self-care can sometimes be misunderstood with self-indulgence or selfishness, but it is not so: self-care involves a deliberate and intentional daily practice and it is a process of tending to your mind, body and spirit.
-True self-care is not bath bombs and candle light, it is making the choice to build a life you do not need to regularly escape from.
+The term “self-care” has been adopted a lot lately since it has become trendy to discuss the pleasant things you do for yourself in the name of being your own best nurturer.
+Self-care can sometimes be misunderstood with self-indulgence or selfishness, but it is not so: self-care involves a deliberate and intentional daily practice and it is a process of tending to your mind, body, and spirit.
+True self-care is not bath bombs and candlelight, it is making the choice to build a life you do not need to regularly escape from.

 Self-care is often a very uninviting thing.
 It is admitting what is ‘healthy’ for your whole self and no longer just running from your problems and calling the distraction a solution.

 It is often a ‘dreaded and detestable’ thing that you fear to do.
 It often means looking your failures and disappointments square in the eye and re-strategizing.
 It is not satiating your immediate desires.
 It is letting go.
 It is choosing new.
 It is living a way that other people won’t, so maybe you can live in a way that other people can’t.
 It is deciding how much of your anxiety comes from not actualizing your latent potential, and how much comes from the way you were being trained to think before you even knew what was happening.